brentvatne/brentvatne.github.io/_posts/2014-12-14-notes-from-style-class.markdown

 - Improving smashing magazine's performance: a case study - article summarizing this talk

-# Meredith - Ladies learning code
+## Meredith - Ladies learning code
 - Socrata, Code & Coffee
 - Lots of events coming up in the new year in Vancouver, worth checking out perhaps to volunteer or suggest to friends.

-# Chelsea Klukas - Human-Centered Design
+## Chelsea Klukas - Human-Centered Design
 - makeFashion
 - Lululemon sweater with hair elastic
 - "Beautiful is playful and disarming"
 - What if David Bowie designed airlines or Lady Gaga Excel?

-# Accessibility and CSS
+## Stephanie Hobson - Accessibility and CSS
 - Screen readers - read out in very fast voice
 - High contrast - black background, white text
 - Voice recognition - link based on text, or grid if can't be triggered